AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 Both CIE-Lab and CIE-Lch use the same Lightness, so we can use either of them to determine the lightness values.

-So, lets take some samples from the C1 example and check the lightness values.
+So let's take some examples from the C1 example and check the lightness values.

 ![m3-theme-c01-palettes-png]